Violation of detailed balance in microwave circuits: theory and experiment: Conclusion

 \section{Conclusion}

-We have defined metrics for detailed balance violation in any linear circuit in steady state as spectral densities in the Fourier space: the heat transferred at any given port, the angular momentum in phase space and the cross power.
-We have calculated how these quantities are related to the temperature difference between two noise sources in the circuit via its scattering matrix.
-We have proven our predictions correct by measuring circuits of various symmetries in the 4-8 GHz range where propagation time of the signals is essential.
+We have shown, both theoretically and experimentally how heat transfer and angular momentum, quantities that have been introduced in electrical circuits at low frequency in the context of detailed balance violation, can be extended to microwave circuits where propagation delays are paramount.
 Our approach is very general and could be used not only for microwaves but also for guided optics for example.
 In particular, it allows to treat circuits in the quantum regime $\qty(hf\gtrsim k_{\text{B}}T)$ where the noise spectra of the sources have a frequency dependence which reflects the presence of vacuum fluctuations\cite{golubev_statistics_2015}.

 From our result one should be able to recover previously obtained results at low frequency where propagation times vanish~\cite{ciliberto_heat_2013,ciliberto_statistical_2013}.
 For this we have to consider voltmeters and not only matched amplifiers as we did.
 This can be done as follows: a voltmeter does not measure the outgoing voltage $V_{out}$ but the sum of the incoming $V_{in}$ and outgoing voltages, $V_{in}+V_{out}$.
 As a consequence, our approach is valid provided we replace the scattering matrix $S$ by $S+1$.
 However, the latter matrix being non-unitary, simplifications of the formula cannot be carried out.
-A tedious but straightforward calculation indeed shows that this procedure applied on the previously studied circuit coincides with previous results.

-We have focused on average quantities: average heat transfer, average angular momentum.
+We have focused on the detection of detailed balance violation using average quantities: average heat transfer, average angular momentum.
+These involve the measurement of the second order correlations of the detected voltages.
 Some previous works have considered fluctuations of these quantities and calculated their probability distribution~\cite{ciliberto_heat_2013,ciliberto_statistical_2013, golubev_statistics_2015}.
-With our approach, it is possible to address fluctuations via their moments.
-One can for example calculate the variance of the angular momentum: it will involve moments of order 4 of the measured voltages, which will involve similar moments of the amplitude of the noise sources.
-This method applies also if the noise sources are not Gaussian.
+With our approach, it is possible to reconstruct these distributions by measuring their moments.
+For example, the variance of the angular momentum is related to correlations of order 4 of the measured voltages.
+Dealing with moments would be interesting in particular with non-gaussian noise: what happens in a circuit with two noise sources of equal variance but opposite third moments, generated for example by two shot noise sources with opposite bias ?